-Other: Highly distinguished by their aromatic properties, which have made the tree very useful to humans (explained below).
+Other: Leaves are highly distinguished by their aromatic properties, which have made the tree very useful to humans (explained below).

-SASSAFRAS BARK is gray to reddish brown and deeply furrowed with distinct rectangular patterns.
+SASSAFRAS BARK is dark gray to reddish brown and deeply furrowed with irregular, flat-topped ridges some with distinct rectangular patterns.
 As with many tree varieties, the older the tree the chunkier the bark and the deeper the furrows.

 Sassafras Fall Colors